BartMassey/parseargs/README.md

 * The 0.2.0.4 release suppresses a GHC 7.10 warning for `Control.Monad.Safe`.

+* Subsequent releases are maintenance for new GHC, Cabal and Stackage stuff.

 ## License

 This program is licensed under the "3-clause ('new') BSD